 Hair and makeup by dynamic duo– Sonia Castleberry, owner and operator of Brides By Sonia Castleberry (African-American) on hair duty.
 Aziza Walker (African-American), celebrity makeup artists, and friend of World Bride Magazine.
 Who were both within the budget of what we had allotted

-The music ranged from classic old school Jazz, and blues during cocktail hour to the move the crowd music that bring the young people to the dance floor with our exceptional DJ Randy Pierce.
+The music ranged from classic old-school Jazz, and blues during cocktail hour to the move the crowded music that bring the young people to the dance floor with our exceptional DJ Randy Pierce.

 Now we get to the best part of it all.
 The pictures– whew!!!!!
 Long time friend, fellow fashion industry icon, uncle to my children– Marc Baptiste (Haitian-American) although he is not a wedding photographer when his baby girl was getting married he could not help but say yes to shooting our wedding portrait and assigned his long time assistant, fellow portrait photographer to shoot the reception, the extremely talented Hector Adalid.